AnonGoldup/AnonGoldup/README.md

 **Infrastructure Engineer & Full-Stack Developer**

-Infrastructure Engineer and Full-Stack Developer specializing in enterprise-grade systems and scalable architectures.
-Experienced in building production applications from the ground up, implementing containerized microservices, and designing robust infrastructure solutions.
-Proven track record delivering workforce management platforms, automated deployment pipelines, and comprehensive monitoring systems.
+Infrastructure Engineer and Full-Stack Developer with extensive IT operations experience in enterprise environments.
+Specializing in system administration, network management, and full-stack application development.
+Proven expertise in building production-grade workforce management platforms, implementing containerized microservices, and managing enterprise IT infrastructure.
+Skilled in identity management, device administration, automated deployments, and comprehensive monitoring systems.
+Experienced with Microsoft enterprise stack, ERP systems, and security hardening.
+Passionate about automation, system reliability, and optimizing performance at scale.

 🌐 [nickgold.tv](https://nickgold.tv)